Nico404/ywl/README.md

 ## What we tried:

+- 2 different preprocessing methods: cleaning everything or keeping punctuation and capital letters -> Less cleaning performed better.

 - RNN LSTM from scratch
 - CNN Conv1D from scratch
 - RNN GRU from scratch

+We embeded the text with a word2vec model trained on the entire scope of books.
+RNN GRU performed best.

+We also tried to use pretrained models:
+- Hugging Face's BERT base cased pretrained model with a different output layer
-- Hugging Face's distilBERT pretrained model with a different output layer
+- Hugging Face's distilBERT pretrained model, a much lighter version of BERT with a different output layer

-Our best performing model was the BERT with a 0.7 accuracy.
+Our best performing model was the distilBERT with a 0.7 val accuracy.
+We could only go up to 0.45 val accuracy after 24 epochs with BERT. ie notebook notebooks/03_training_bert_base_cased

 ## Metrics